 - Desktop recovery: The operating system resets the appropriate state of the graphics stack.
 The Video Memory Manager component of the graphics stack purges all allocations from video memory.
 The WDDM driver resets the GPU hardware state.
 The graphics stack takes the final actions and restores the desktop to the responsive state.
 As mentioned earlier, some older DirectX applications may now render just black, and the user may be required to restart these applications.
 Well-written DirectX 9Ex and DirectX 10 applications that handle “Device Remove” continue to work correctly.
 The application must release and then recreate its Microsoft Direct3D device and all of its objects.
 DirectX application programmers can find more information in the Windows SDK.

-Most common error message you might find is “Display driver stopped responding and has recovered” also you might also get BSOD with the stop code Bug Check 0x116: VIDEO_TDR_ERROR.
+The most common error message you might find is “Display driver stopped responding and has recovered” also you might also get BSOD with the stop code Bug Check 0x116: VIDEO_TDR_ERROR.

 There are few things that you could do to fix it.